DPCN-US/www/content/about/join.md

 ---
 title: "How to join"
-date: 2020-01-10T07:24:09-07:00
 draft: true
 tags: ["about"]
 ---

-Any Technician class (entry level) or above will be able to use DPCN.
-Local systems vary but tend to be in the 70cm/440MHz band.
+Any Technician class (entry level) or above can use DPCN.
+Local systems can vacy but will tend to be in the 70cm/440MHz band.

 <!--more-->